I love going to the dollar store.

 I went through my nail polish collection and found several metallic and iridescent colors.
 I brushed the colors onto the back of the clear charms.
 It took three to four coats to get everything even.

-I love how the nail polish gave these charms the look like vintage, foil-backed gemstone cabochons.
+I love how the nail polish gave these charms the look of vintage, foil-backed gemstone cabochons.
 Really pretty.